Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/property-editors.md

 }

-For instance, if [integrating with Actipro Editors](../../editors/interoperability/propertygrid.md) and a date-only property editor should be used on a `DateTime`-based property, you can apply a [DatePropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.DatePropertyEditor) to the the property like this:
+For instance, if [integrating with Actipro Editors](../../editors/interoperability/propertygrid.md) and a date-only property editor should be used on a `DateTime`-based property, you can apply a [DatePropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.DatePropertyEditor) to the property like this:

 ```csharp
 [Editor(typeof(DatePropertyEditor), typeof(PropertyEditor))]